centreon/centreon-documentation/en/integrations/event-management/sc-kafka-events.md

 This stream connector allows you to change the format of the event to suit your needs.
 Only the **event** part of the json is customisable.
 It also allows you to handle events type that are not handled by default such as **acknowledgement events**.

-In order to use this feature you need to configure a json event format file and add a new stream connector parameter
+In order to use this feature you need to **configure** a json event format file and **add** a new stream connector parameter.

 | Type   | Name        | Value                                          |
 | ------ | ----------- | ---------------------------------------------- |
 | string | format_file | /etc/centreon-broker/kafka-events-format.json |

-> The event format configuration file must be readable by the centreon-broker user
+> The event format configuration file must be readable by the centreon-broker user.

-To learn more about custom event format and templating file, head over the following **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**
+To learn more about custom event format and templating file, **head over** the following **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**.

 ## Test connexion